Richmond, Virginia, is full of historic homes. I built this skylight in 2007 to replace the one that was beyond repair.

 ![]() |

 One of three windows for a living room.
-We started out making the transoms to help control the sunlight into the room.
+We started making the transoms to help control the sunlight in the room.
 Several years later, we added the bottom area using wavy restoration glass with a beveled glass center.
-Then the idea evolved to build little glass shelves into the window to hold some of the owners blown glass collection.
+Then the idea evolved to build little glass shelves into the window to hold some of the owners’ blown glass collection.

 Stylized Peacock